You Are the Copyfree Initiative

 If you want to contribute to the cause, apart from the opportunities suggested in the Support subsections, a few basic categories of help exist:

 If you wish to help financially, you can use the contact page to get in touch with the founder to discuss how you can help out.
-Three options currently exist for informal/drive-by donations.

 Additional advocacy activities are possible, separate from the Copyfree Initiative organization itself, of course.
 If you wish to coordinate such efforts with the Copyfree Initiative so that we can help each other, discuss ideas, and get input that can help develop the most effective independent effort possible, please get in touch via the community resources maintained by the Copyfree Initiative.
 See the advocacy and projects pages for some ideas on what you can do on your own.